swhitty/SwiftDraw/README.md

 imageView.image = svg.rasterize(with: CGSize(width: 640, height: 480))
 ```

-Or crop the image using insets
+Or crop the image using insets:

 ```swift
 let svg = SVG(named: "sample.svg", in: .main)!